 Instructions

-- Preheat a cast iron skillet to medium heat with olive oil.
+- Preheat a 12" cast iron skillet on medium heat with the olive oil.
 Add rice and toss to coat the rice in the oil.
+Let the rice and oil cook for 1-2 minutes.
 Quickly add the wine and cook until the wine has cooked in.

-- Add scallions and mushrooms and saute 3 minutes.
-Lower temperature to simmer.
+- Add scallions and mushrooms and saute for 3 minutes.
+Lower temperature to medium-low.

-- Add ½ cup of chicken broth and allow the broth to cook down.
+- Add 1/2 cup of chicken broth and allow the broth to cook down.
+Turn the stove down to low.
 Repeat this process of adding chicken broth and cooking it down until rice starts to get tender.
 Add smoked salmon after adding liquid 3 times.

 Notes